Amourspirit/python_ooo_dev_tools/docs/help/writer/format/modify/page/header/bordes.rst

 classes are used to modify the border values seen in :numref:`235311718-e3290dbc-73b5-4555-ad52-5c9be611a7a9` of a character border style.

-Default Paragraph Borders Style Dialog
+Default Page Header Borders Style Dialog

 .. cssclass:: screen_shot